ChillarAnand/avilpage.com/posts/2019/02/django-tips-csrf-token-api.md

 ### Introduction

-Django has inbuilt [CSRF protection][csrfp] mechanism for requests via unsafe methods to prevent [Cross Site Request Forgeries][csrf].
+Django has inbuilt [CSRF protection][csrf] mechanism for requests via unsafe methods to prevent [Cross Site Request Forgeries][csrf].
 When CSRF protection is enabled on AJAX POST methods, `X-CSRFToken` header should be sent in the request.

 [Postman][postman] is one of the widely used tool for testing APIs.
 In this article, we will see how to set csrf token and update it automatically in Postman.